Frequently Asked Questions About Travel eSIMs

 Q. Can I keep my regular phone number while using a travel eSIM?

-However, if your phone only supports a physical SIM + eSIM combination for dual-SIM functionality, your home (primary) cellular plan needs to be physical SIM to work alongside the travel eSIM in dual-SIM mode.
-However, if your device supports dual eSIMs, you can use both your primary cellular plan and the travel eSIM regardless of whether your home plan is a physical SIM or an eSIM.
+However, if your phone only supports a physical SIM + eSIM combination for dual-SIM functionality, your home (primary) mobile plan needs to be physical SIM to work alongside the travel eSIM in dual-SIM mode.
+However, if your device supports dual eSIMs, you can use both your primary mobile plan and the travel eSIM regardless of whether your home plan is a physical SIM or an eSIM.

 Q. What are the benefits of using a travel eSIM over a physical SIM card when traveling abroad?